AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/tut.md

 start();
 ```

 When the user clicks the Create button, the parameters from the UI are properly collected, passed to `addGrid()` in the Script Runtime, and logged.
-So far, so good.
+So far, so good, the Communication API does its job.

 ![](img/tut/grid-addon-console.png)